eCubed/DevNotes/01-user-secrets.md

 ```

 Yes, this GUID will be checked into the repo.
 Yes, this will be the app's unique secrets id on any machine it would be cloned
 to.
+No, this is not considered sensitive information.

 ### secrets.json
 Our application will have a secrets.json file associated with it.
 No, we did not create this - VS and the operating system did upon
 creating our project.
 No, this file is NOT saved with the project so that it does not get checked into a repo ever.
 It is a file in a
 special location on the developer's machine that both VS and the OS knows about.
-That user secret key value is actually the name of
+That user secrets id value is actually the name of
 a folder somewhere on the hard drive, which would ensure us that we are properly editing the correct secrets.json file.
 The name of
-this file is mandatory and we should not change it!
+this file has to be exactly secrets.json.

 If we right-click on our project, and chose "Manage User Secrets", an editor window for secrets.json will show.
 We can fill this file
 with JSON specific to our application: